-It is not possible to determine the exact date of the creation of the Chęciny castle.
-It was probably built at the turn of the 13th and 14th centuries to protect nearby mining settlements.
-It is known that it existed already in 1306, when Władysław Łokietek gave it to the Cracow bishop Jan Muskat.
-The takeover of the castle probably did not happen, as in 1308, the starost of Chęciny, Wrocław, appeared in the documents.
-In the following centuries, the castle served as an important administrative and military center.
+In the 14th and 15th centuries, the castle served as an important administrative and military center.
 Councils of noblemen and knights were held here, castle played an important role as a place of concentration of troops heading for war with the Teutonic Knights.
 Due to the inaccessibility of the castle, the treasury of the archdiocese of Gniezno was deposited here.
+Namely, on the eve of All Saints Day in 1318, the Archbishop of Gniezno, Janisław, with the consent of King Władysław the Elbow-High, deposited the utensils of his church in Chęciny, due to the threat of war with the Teutonic Knights.
 During the reign of Casimir the Great, for many years it was used as a state prison.
-They were imprisoned here, among others, more important prisoners captured after the battle of Grunwald, including Michael Küchmeister – the Grand Master of the Teutonic Order.
+They were imprisoned here, among others, more important prisoners captured after the battle of Grunwald and Koronowo, including Michael Küchmeister – the Grand Master of the Teutonic Order.
 Andrzej Garbaty, a half-brother and a fierce enemy of king Władysław Jagiełło and Hińcza of Rogowo spent as prison 10 years in the castle, as an chronicler Jan Długosz wrote, “thrown into the dirty tower in Chęciny, he almost died from the stench in prison.”
-The castle was also the residence of the queens and widows: Adelaide, the second wife of king Casimir the Great and Elisabeth, the sister of the king, who ruled in the name of his son, Louis I of Hungary.
+The castle was also the residence of the queens and widows: Adelaide, the second wife of king Casimir the Great, Jadwiga, later mother of Louis I, Queen of Hungary, and Elisabeth, the sister of the king, who ruled in the name of his son, Louis I of Hungary.
 During the plague raging in 1425, Jagiełło’s son, Władysław, found shelter in the castle walls.

 In 1607, the castle was conquered and ruined during the Zebrzydowski rebellion.
-Soon, however, repairs were started on the initiative of the starost Stanislaus of Ruszcza Branicki, who rebuilt the stronghold in the renaissance style.
+Soon, however, repairs were started on the initiative of the starost Stanislaus of Ruszcza Branicki, who rebuilt the stronghold in the Renaissance style.
 In 1657, the castle was ravaged by Rákóczi’s army, but later it was still used by the staroste.
 The next, Swedish destruction in 1707 was already so serious, that the castle was finally abandoned in the eighteenth century.

-In the second phase associated with the king Casimir the Great foundation, the original tower was demolished and a new foundation was erected, consisting of a perimeter wall with a polygonal plan similar to a rectangle (10 x 50 meters) with two cylindrical towers from the east and west and a two-story rectangular building extended in front of the eastern tower.
+In the second phase associated with the king Władysław the Elbow-high foundation, the original tower was demolished and a new foundation was erected, consisting of a perimeter wall with a polygonal plan similar to a rectangle (10 x 50 meters) with two cylindrical towers from the east and west, and a two-story rectangular building extended in front of the eastern tower.
 The eastern tower was located in the highest point of the area, secured the gate and probably played the role of the bergfried.
 The entrance to the castle led through a gate located in the eastern section of the wall, over a wooden, partly draw-bridge.

-Most likely, in the second half of the 14th century, the economic back-up in the form of a lower castle was built.
+Most likely, in the second half of the 14th century, the economic lower ward was built.
 Another elongated courtyard was than added to the west of the old perimeter of the walls.
 It was surrounded by a wall with a polygon plan, crowned probably with a battlement, and strengthened by a quadrangular tower in the north-west corner.
-It was covered with a hip roof, and its upper part might have a wooden superstructure (maybe in the form of a hoarding).
+It was covered with a hip roof, and its upper part might have a timber superstructure (maybe in the form of a hoarding).

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Wróblewski S., Zamki i dwory obronne województwa sandomierskiego w średniowieczu, Nowy Sącz 2006.